 Permanent retainers: Brush well around your permanent retainer to avoid any plaque or tarter build up.
 Floss your permanent retainer with super floss or a floss threader by threading the floss through the contacts of the teeth or threading it under the wire.
 Be sure to use a gentle force to avoid damaging this retainer.

 What if I loose or break my retainer?

 If your retainers are lost or broken, an appointment is needed to take new molds of the teeth followed by a second appointment to deliver the new or repaired retainer.

 The charge for the new or repaired retainer will vary depending on what needs to be done.
 You will be responsible for the Lab charge when coming to the first appointment to have your molds taken.
-This fee is billed directly from our lab; Dr. Nickolaychuk does not charge for this appointment during the six month retention phase.
+This fee is billed directly from our lab; Dr. Nickolaychuk and Dr. Kotyk do not charge for this appointment during the six month retention phase.

 How long do I wear my retainers for?